SUE EISENFELD

 Picture

-She writes about her passions: history, travel, culture, hiking, science/nature, relationships, and life.
-Her work has been listed five times among the "Notable Essays of the Year" in The Best American Essays and has appeared in The New York Times, The Washington Post, The Forward, Civil War Times, Washingtonian, The Gettysburg Review, Potomac Review, Still: The Journal, Blue Lyra Review, Hunger Mountain, Virginia Living, and many other publications.
+She writes about her passions: history, nature/landscapes, travel, hiking/adventure, culture, art, and life.
+Her work has been listed six times among the "Notable Essays of the Year" in The Best American Essays and been nominated for a Pushcart Prize.
+Her writing has appeared in The New York Times, The Washington Post, The Forward, Smithsonian, Civil War Times, Washingtonian, The Gettysburg Review, Potomac Review, Still: The Journal, Virginia Living, and many other publications.
 Born in Philadelphia, she is a long-time resident of Arlington, Virginia.
-She teaches creative-nonfiction writing in the Johns Hopkins University MA in Science Writing program.
+She teaches creative-nonfiction writing in the Johns Hopkins University MA in Science Writing program, and she is a five-time Fellow at the Virginia Center for the Creative Arts.

 Buy / Contact